Jadwiga Wajs: Career

-Four years later she threw the discus again for Poland in the 1936 Summer Olympics held in Berlin, Germany where she split the German pair Gisela Mauermayer and Paula Mollenhauer in winning the silver medal.
-Jadwiga Wajs was Jewish, her father's ancestors came to Livonia and Poland from Westfalen in the 13th century.
+Four years later she threw the discus again for Poland in the 1936 Summer Olympics held in Berlin, Germany, where she split the German pair Gisela Mauermayer and Paula Mollenhauer in winning the silver medal.
+Wajs was Jewish, and her father's ancestors came to Livonia and Poland from Westfalen in the 13th century.
 Their heraldic crest was the white swan.